 I think I was 15 years-old . . .

 This was not going to be my first time, but it was going to be my first time with a girl I never met before.
 I was introduced to a girl from the next town over.
 I liked the idea that she knew nothing about me.
 This way, she might not judge me.
 I liked that we did not know the same people and she never heard any of the local rumors about me.

 She knew nothing of my background and I knew nothing about hers.
 I met her through a phone conversation, but I had never seen this girl in the flesh.
-We began speaking on accident.
+We began speaking by accident.
 At first, I thought she was a girl I met in a mall—but she wasn’t.
 As it turned out, the girl I met gave me the wrong phone number.
 As a joke, she gave me the phone number of her friend instead of her own.
 (We’ll call her friend Jessica for now)

 Jessica was a year older than I was.
 She came from a wealthy family and Continue reading